Sound Insulation Testing

 Under building regulations part E, your building will require sound insulation testing if it fits into one of the following categories:

 - A new development containing 2 apartments or more

 - Converting a dwelling into multiple flats

 - If your building has rooms for residential or public use (nursing home, hotel, Etc)

 - If you have a design which has changed since the last test

 Our energy partners work with the UKAS engineers and various consultants.
 We have years of experience when it comes to acoustics and we have already carried out hundreds of tests up and down the UK.
 We can take care of just about anything for you, so take a look below to get an idea of how we could help you.

-We can provide you with consultants who have years of experience.
-They will work with you on your design throughout the entire project and we can also carry out sound testing for you as well so you can measure reverberation time, insulation and even ambient noise.
+We can provide you with qualified consultants who have years of experience working with sound insulation testing Our expert team will work with you on your building design and carry out sound insulation testing to measure reverberation time, insulation and even ambient noise.

 As well as sound insulation testing, we specialise in helping building projects achieve building regulation compliance through SAP assessments, Part F ventilation testing and energy efficiency consultation.